-When you set a website, platform, or category to Unmanaged, Circle won't ever filter it or count time spent on it toward Time Limits.
+When you set a website, app, or category to Unmanaged, Circle won't ever filter it or count time spent on it toward Time Limits.
 It will always be accessible for the profile you set it as Unmanaged for, even during Off Times, Bedtimes, Pauses, or when Time Limits have been reached.
-In addition, the website, platform, or category won't appear in your Usage or History.
+In addition, the website, app, or category won't appear in your Usage or History.

 What is the Unmanaged setting useful for?

 Unmanaged is a great setting if a family member or their device should always be able to reach a certain website or if you don't care about how long or at what time of day they access it.

 For example, you may find the Unmanaged setting useful if you want your family member to have unlimited access to a music streaming app like Spotify, or if your family member has a device that regularly transmits health information, such as a blood sugar monitor.